ART 281 : Intermediate Painting

 Course Description

 Continues exploration of the materials and techniques of painting with alkyd oil, acrylic, and/or water-soluble oil paints.
 Emphasizes color theory and personal expression.
-May be repeated for credit.
+Repeatable for credit.

 Course learning outcomes

-1. Create original paintings that incorporate elements of art, principles of design, and compositional strategies.
+1. Incorporate elements of art, principles of design, and compositional strategies to create original paintings.

 2. Identify a color theory that is compatible with a chosen painting medium.